 - While going paperless can save a lot of money, it also means a substantial initial investment.
 Some businesses carry out certain tasks manually, and computers will have to be introduced to digitise all data.
 This can also be difficult because the staff may not have the skills to work on a computer, and will require additional training.

 So, are we ready for a Paperless Office?

-Written By: Nathan Morgan has been a IT professional for 14 Years his work is currently focused on Linux servers, he is experienced in methods of encryption including True Crypt and other alternatives, he has a great depth of knowledge in document scanning solutions including both off line and digital data.
+Written By: Nathan Morgan has been an IT professional for 14 Years his work is currently focused on Linux servers, he is experienced in methods of encryption including True Crypt and other alternatives, he has a great depth of knowledge in document scanning solutions including both offline and digital data.